 Suspension means that the student will not be allowed to attend Arkansas Tech University - Ozark Campus the succeeding regular semester.
 After one regular semester the student may be eligible for readmission on academic probation.
 Students receiving a second academic suspension will be eligible to seek readmission one year from the date of suspension.
 Students who believe there are extenuating circumstances which would justify earlier readmission must appeal to the Chief Student Officer for a hearing with the Admissions Council.
 Students who meet the semester/year stipulation must file a request for readmission with the Office of Student Services.

-Students on academic suspension who wish to transfer to Arkansas Tech University - Ozark Campus must meet the eligibility standards for readmission to the last college/university attended before being considered for admission to Arkansas Tech University - Ozark Campus.
+Students on academic suspension who wish to transfer to Arkansas Tech University - Ozark Campus may be granted the opportunity to be conditionally admitted on academic probation.